vaibhavmaurya/BusAndTicketsOptimization/README.md

 - ETD_ADULTS and ETD_CHILD columns depict no of adults and children boarded the bus.
 These columns can be combined to one single column PASSENGERS.
 - Some rows contains ETD_ADULTS and ETD_CHILD as 0.
 These rows are specific to certain purposes defined by [KSRTC](https://github.com/vaibhavmaurya/BusAndTicketsOptimization/blob/master/README.md#OrgBackground).
 These rows does not contain information about ticket issued and so these are out of the scope.
 - Columns ETD_CUR_SUB_STAGE, ETD_DST_SUB_STAGE and ETD_TICKET_SUBNO are always 0.
 It is better to remove them.
 - ETD_BATTERY_VOLT column is battery voltage of the bus when ticket is issued.
-This column is out of scope
+This column is out of scope.
 - ETD_DST_STOP_CODE and ETD_CUR_STOP_CODE, both fields the purpose is not known.
 - It would be good to have fate and time decomposed to month and week.
 So that monthly and weekly behavior can be analysed further.
 - Decompose date and time column to month, week and weekday columns.
 These columns will be used to find passengers congestion based on various time frames.